 PRESENTATION OF AWARD

-The Patsy A. Perry Award for Physiological Nursing Research will be presented at the awards ceremony held in conjunction with the 53rd Annual Communicating Nursing Research Conference, April 15-18, 2020, at the Hilton Portland Downtown in Portland, Oregon.
+The Patsy A. Perry Award for Physiological Nursing Research will be presented at the awards ceremony held in conjunction with the 54th Annual Communicating Nursing Research Conference, April 14-17, 2021, at the Salt Palace Convention Center in Salt Lake City.
 A plaque and a cash award of $100 will be presented at the awards ceremony.

 WIN is not able to defray registration fees or reimburse travel expenses for the award recipient.

 Please read the WIN Call for Abstracts for additional details on the award and the abstract submission process.
 Abstracts are accepted through the WIN online abstract submission form.
 The link to the individual paper submission form is located at the end of the Call for Abstracts.
 The 5 page paper will be submitted by the award winner via email to email@example.com by the stated deadline.